AresMUSH/aresmush/game/plugins/channels/help/channels.md

 NOTE: Take care to avoid channel aliases that overlap with other commands, like 'n' for north or 'p' for page.
 Remember that AresMUSH ignores prefixes like '+' on commands.

 You can also use MUX-style channel commands, by using the keywords "on", "off", "who", "gag", and "ungag" with the channel alias.
-For example:  %xhpub who%xn.
+For example:  `pub who`.

 Other handy channel commands:
 `channel/who <channel>` - Shows who's on the channel